Skip to content

 News from ISDP: International Society for Developmental Psychobiology (ISDP)

-Announcing the NEW Mid-Career Award: ISDP Bethany Reeb-Sutherland Mid-Career Award.
-This award is given to honor the memory of Bethany Reeb-Sutherland https://isdp.org/in-memoriam-bethany-reeb-sutherland/, a promising mid-career investigator in the field of Developmental Psychobiology who was Treasurer of the ISDP at the time of her passing in November of 2020.
-She was also the 2017 FABBS Early Career Impact Award winner.
+We have two winners of the NEW Mid-Career Award: ISDP Bethany Reeb-Sutherland Mid-Career Award.
+This award is given to honor the memory of Bethany Reeb-Sutherland, a promising mid-career investigator in the field of Developmental Psychobiology who was Treasurer of the ISDP at the time of her passing in November of 2020.
+Congratulations to Natalie Brito and Jamie Hanson!

 Follow us on Bluesky